SNOMED-Documents/snomed-editorial-guide/clinical-finding-and-disorder-naming-conventions.md

 Previously, allergies caused by multiple substances were modeled by multiple causative agents suggesting that the allergy is caused by all those substances.
 However, when multiple substances are noted in the FSN, the intended clinical meaning is that a patient might be affected by one or more of these substances (or products containing them).
 To convey this meaning, these types of concepts should be modeled GCIs to represent the disjunctive meaning. e.g. 870731003 |Allergy to carbidopa and/or levodopa (finding)|

+The modeling approach for multiple-ingredient concepts is a temporary solution.
+It incorrectly asserts an allergy/adverse reaction to each, rather than to one, agent.
+The use of concepts from the Pharmaceutical/biologic product hierarchy is being considered as a final solution, but further work is required to determine if this would be a viable solution.

 # Allergic and nonallergic hypersensitivity (pseudoallergic)  _dispositions_

 Allergic and nonallergic hypersensitivity (pseudoallergic) dispositions are the propensity to develop adverse allergic or nonallergic hypersensitivity (pseudoallergic) disorders.
 A description for any concept that names a substance or an organism should be consistent with the corresponding hierarchy description rules.

+Allergic and nonallergic hypersensitivity (pseudoallergic) concepts include drug allergies.

 Patterns: